danmunz/rosskarchner.github.com/_posts/2013-04-21-trying-proseio.md

 ---
 layout: default
 published: false
+title:"Trying out Prose.io"
 ---

 # Trying out prose.io

-This is pretty great-- I think we'll try this at work.
+This is pretty great-- and I think I can sell it at work.